 The Concentration in Critical/Cultural Theory

-The Concentration in Critical/Cultural Theory is ultimately designed to prepare students for further graduate study at the Ph.D. level, especially in the fields of literary studies, philosophy, semiotics, comparative literatures and Critical/Cultural Theory.
+The Concentration in Critical/Cultural Theory is designed to prepare students for further graduate study at the Ph.D. level, especially in the fields of literary studies, philosophy, semiotics, comparative literatures and Critical/Cultural Theory.

-COM 504 Media Theory
+- COM 504 Communications Theory and Methods

-ENG 580 Literary and Cultural Interpretation
+- ENG 580 Literary and Cultural Interpretation

-PHI 535 Aesthetics
+- PHI 535 Aesthetics

-WS 581 Feminist Theory: Visual Culture
+- WS 520 Feminist Theory: Visual Culture

-WS 580 Feminist Theory: Literary Analysis
+- WS 521 Feminist Theory: Literary Analysis

-* All M.A. in Humanities program candidates are required to complete the following:
+All M.A. in Humanities program candidates are required to complete the following:

-The successful M.A. candidate will complete 10 course credits, which includes two course credits of Master’s Thesis, while maintaining a cumulative grade point average of 3.0 or higher.
+The successful M.A. candidate will complete 10 courses while maintaining a cumulative grade point average of 3.0 or higher.
 Graduate course credit will be awarded only for earned grades of C (2.0 on a 4.0 scale) or better.